This is René Descartes, a Frenchman, who had quite a lot to say about God, mind-body duality, and travel website design.

 The second (and possibly the biggest) problem with the ‘big list’ approach comes whenever flight costs change regularly, as they do when using revenue-managed scheduled flights.
 This leads to the customer being presented with prices in the search results which then change regularly before the customer can buy.

-With lower product volumes, for instance a fly-cruise company, a big list of priced product can sometimes be created.
+With lower product volumes, for example at a cruise company, a big list of priced product can sometimes be created.

 The Apple Approach